Ways to Reduce Electrical Energy Consumption at Home

 Reactive power can also be eliminated by adding a capacitor bank across the load, but this is usually done in industrial settings where there are a lot of electric motors.

-Defective appliances we are taking about are those that give you electric shocks when you touch their metal casing.
+Defective appliances we are talking about are those that give you electric shocks when you touch their metal casing.

-To cater for earth faults, you can add residual current circuit breakers to your installation if they are not already installed.
+To protect against earth faults, you can add residual current circuit breakers to your installation if they are not already installed.

-Residual current circuit breakers - RCCBs compares the current in the neutral and live conductors.
+Residual current circuit breakers (RCCBs) compare the current in the neutral and live conductors.

 5. Assess Your Monthly Energy Consumption

-By assessing your monthly energy consumption, you can figure out the months when you use most of the energy and find out which appliances you were using, and then come up with corrective measures.
+By assessing your monthly energy consumption, you can figure out the months when you use most of the energy, find out which appliances you were using, and then come up with corrective measures.

 By putting all these measures in place, you can significantly reduce your monthly energy consumption.